Genez-io/genezio-documentation/docs/features/authentication.md

 </TabItem>
 </Tabs>

-For an authenticated method you are free to add as many parameters as you want, in any order you see fit.
+For an authenticated method you are free to add as many arguments as you want, in any order you see fit.

 :::info
 Once you enabled the authentication feature, you can test your backend locally by running `genezio local`.